Snap’s high-priced IPO rakes in cash for big acquisitions

 - Flite, the creative-focused ad platform, boosted Snapchat’s interactive ad games

-- Cimagine Media, the AR ecommerce startup, could add virtual objects into your Snaps
+- Cimagine Media, the AR e-commerce startup, could add virtual objects into your Snaps

 While Snap doesn’t have the cash to buy out other tech giants, like when Facebook paid $19 billion for WhatsApp, it has enough money to make more pioneering technology purchases.

 Now that it’s gone public, some of the upside to joining the company won’t be there any more.
-But between Snap’s newfound prestige, IPO piggybank, and past success turning acquisitions into beloved products, it could become an even more powerful player in the M&A scene.
+But between Snap’s newfound prestige, IPO piggy bank and past success turning acquisitions into beloved products, it could become an even more powerful player in the M&A scene.

 0